Best no foreign transaction fee credit cards in Canada 2025

 Banks often charge foreign transaction fees when customers spend on their cards, but some of them do offer a few card options with no foreign transaction fees.

-Most commonly these are credit cards, although as we saw above, EQ Bank stands out as one which has a debit card which has no foreign transaction fee to worry about, and very few fees overall.
+Most commonly these are credit cards, although EQ Bank stands out as one which has a debit card which has no foreign transaction fee to worry about, and very few fees overall.

 Aside from that, check out international banks or regional banking giants like Scotiabank which both have a lot of options available.